 In addition to legislation regarding the protection of personal data, the university is bound by the Act on the Openness of Government Activities (621/1999).
 According to the principle of public access, all information held by the university is public unless otherwise decreed.
 The publicity of personal data is thus determined by this legislation.
 The legislation also applies to the divulgence of personal data from the university’s personal data registers.
 In accordance with the Act on the Openness of Government Activities, the university may be required to divulge information that includes personal data to third parties.

 5. Roles and Responsibilities in the Execution of Data Protection

-The head of department and head of service unit are responsible for ensuring that their department or service unit complies with personal data legislation and this personal data policy.
-The heads of department or service unit may delegate personal data protection management to the data protection contact for a service unit, department or project, but legal responsibility will still remain with the delegating manager.
+The head of department and head of service unit are responsible for ensuring that their department or service unit complies with personal data legislation and this data protection policy.
+The heads of department or service unit may delegate data protection management to the data protection contact for a service unit, department or project, but legal responsibility will still remain with the delegating manager.

-All the departments and service units of the university must specify the responsibilities and roles of their employees in different roles (register responsible/register contact person/administrator/user) of data processing for each personal data register, and ensure that all employees of the department or service unit that process personal data have been properly trained in the university’s data policy and processing protocol.
+All the departments and service units of the university must specify the responsibilities and roles of their employees in different roles (register responsible/register contact person/administrator/user) of data processing for each personal data register, and ensure that all employees of the department or service unit that process personal data have been properly trained in the university’s data protection policy and processing protocol.
 A department or service unit head must ensure that all information systems used in the area of the university under their management comply with Aalto University’s privacy, information security and system architecture principles.
 Superiors must enforce the university’s data protection and information security policies and protocols.